 Skip to main content

-6 crops that will thrive in your winter hydroponic garden
+Grow these 7 crops in your winter hydroponic garden for success

 Hydroponic gardens are a fascinating way to grow plants indoors.
-There are many different plants that can be grown hydroponically, and they can be grown year round with some preparation.
-In winter, there tends to be less light, and more drafts.
-As such, you may need to move your hydroponic garden, if possible, so your plants get enough light and avoid any cool spots or drafts.
-Adding a grow light or heat lamp may also be necessary, if you live in an area with darker, colder winters.
-No matter your climate, we have six crops you can grow hydroponically this winter.
+There are many different plants that can grow hydroponically, and they can grow year-round with some preparation.
+In winter, there tends to be less light and more drafts.
+You may need to adjust by moving your hydroponic garden to a better location, supplementing with a grow light, or adding some extra protection to keep the drafts away.

 Cilantro

-Cilantro is a controversial herb, but, if you’re part of the population that enjoys it, it’s a great choice for winter hydroponic gardens.
+Cilantro is a controversial herb, but if you’re part of the population that enjoys it, it’s a great choice for winter hydroponic gardens.
 Cilantro prefers cooler temperatures and has a tendency to bolt (produce flowers, rendering the leaves bitter and unpleasant to eat) quickly in warmer weather.
 It does need roughly 12 hours of light a day for optimal growth, so a grow light may be helpful.
 Be sure to keep cilantro above the water level in your system, as it can develop bacterial leaf spot if the leaves become damp.

 Carrots